broberson/coreos-nano/README.md

 ```

 This will place `nano` in your path at `/opt/bin`.
 Supplementary files for nano are placed in `/opt/etc` and `/opt/share`, where this binary has been configured to expect them.

+If binaries worry you, execute `run.sh` to build your own copy.
+If you want to run this on your CoreOS installation directly, change "\$(pwd)/:/media/root" to "/:/media/root" in `run.sh` and delete the `nano.tgz` file it leaves in your root directory.
+Your `/opt` tree will already contain the necessary files for nano.